-The form of the Austrian National Report for the CNS Conference 2011 follows the structure given in guideline INFCIRC/572/Rev. 3.
-On the basis of the last National Report, its content has been updated, in particular taking into account all recent changes of the legislative and regulatory framework.
+The form of the Austrian National Report for the CNS Conference 2014 follows the structure given in guideline INFCIRC/572/Rev. 4.
+On the basis of the last National Report, its content has been updated, in particular taking into account all recent changes of the legislative and regulatory framework and the replacement of fuel of the Austrian TRIGA research reactor.